From coast to coast along the borders of England & Scotland

 “…we came over the hill and there was the village lying in a hollow surrounded by heather-covered slopes…”

-From Otterburn we head through the military training ranges perhaps accompanied by an officer.
-The walk from Otterburn to Ingram is a long day, though it is helped along by the now almost legendary repast at Sharperton and spiritual refreshment when we stop for prayer at the “Lady’s Well” at Holystone.
+From Esldon we head through the military training ranges perhaps accompanied by an officer.
+The walk from Elsdon to Ingram is a long day, though it is helped along by the now almost legendary repast at Sharperton and spiritual refreshment when we stop for prayer at the “Lady’s Well” at Holystone.
 We spend he last part of the afternoon walking small roads through the foothills of the Cheviots as we approach Ingram.

 “…we paused for a while at Lady’s Well for prayer and reflection …”